Consultation has concluded

 - A maximum of two rooms can be used for short stay accommodation at any one time; and

-- A maximum of two persons occupying each rooms used for the short stay accommodation at any one time;
+- A maximum of three persons occupying each rooms used for the short stay accommodation at any one time;

 - Where the dwelling is not occupied by a permanent resident of the dwelling: